ShamilBiktimirov/astro-basics/README.md

   Direction cosine matrices follow the convention
   $$dcm^{AB}$$ — mapping coordinates from frame B to frame A according to $$r^A = dcm^{AB} \cdot r^B$$

---
+---

 ## Contributors

 This repository is primarily developed and maintained by **Shamil Biktimirov**.

-The project has also benefited from contributions, discussions, testing, bug fixes, refactoring, enhancements, and feedback by **Fatima Alnaqbi**
+The project has also benefited from contributions, discussions, testing, bug fixes, refactoring, enhancements, and feedback by **Fatima Alnaqbi**.

 Unless explicitly stated otherwise, contributors are not considered authors of the software for citation purposes.

 ## Citation
 If you use this toolbox in academic work, please cite it using the provided CITATION.cff file in the repository root.